OUR IMPACT

 MEASURING OUR IMPACT

-FIELDWORK, INVESTIGATIVE OPERATIONS, INTELLIGENCE PRODUCTION, LAW ENFORCEMENT AND ARRESTS
+FIELDWORK, INVESTIGATIVE OPERATIONS, INTELLIGENCE PRODUCTION

 As pioneers in the use of professional intelligence applied to environmental crime and crime convergence, for over a decade ELI has been at the forefront of utilizing professional intelligence to combat environmental organized crime.
 With a proven history of success, ELI identifies and investigates the most important environmental criminals and transnational wildlife trafficking networks globally, including their links to Transnational Organized Crime and to other serious crimes, such as human smuggling, money laundering, drug trafficking, and corruption.

 We have also produced dozens of Confidential Intelligence Briefs, which have been shared with numerous law enforcement and government agencies in the U.S., the Netherlands, Mexico, Bolivia, Peru, Colombia, Kenya, South Africa, Thailand, and other countries, as well as with organizations such as Interpol, CITES, and UNODC.
-These briefs support their work by providing knowledge on criminal wildlife supply chains, from origin to destination countries, and include information on dozens of international traffickers, environmental criminals and Persons of Interest, along with their modus operandi.

 In addition to our work on environmental crime and wildlife trafficking, we are pioneers in researching Environmental Crime Convergence.
 We routinely produce and share intelligence on the convergence of environmental and wildlife crime with other serious crimes, including money laundering, human smuggling, drug trafficking, and corruption.